 The Drum Design Awards took place on 7 June at the Emirates Stadium, London.
 All of the award winners were presented with the new trophies.
 For a full list of the winners, click here.
 Sponsors of the awards were: Tomorrow London, NB Studio and Identity.

 This article is about:

-The Drum Design Awards give recognition to the most creative and inspiring pieces of design being produced by agencies and clients around the world.
-These global awards are open to design consultanci...Find out more
+These awards give recognition to the most creative and inspiring pieces of design being produced by agencies and clients around the world.
+These global awards are open to design consultancies, advert...Find out more